 To initiate means "to start."

-People who get an idea to start

-a new state law can draft an

-initiative.
-They need to follow

-state rules about how to put

-the proposed law into a

-petition.
-433,971 voter

-signatures (or 694,354 if the

-proposition would change

-the State Constitution)

-are needed to qualify the

-proposition to go before

-voters in a statewide election.
+People who get an idea to start a new state law can draft an initiative.
+They need to follow state rules about how to put the proposed law into a petition.
+Then they need to collect voter signatures equaling at least five percent of the total number of votes in the last election for Governor (or eight percent if the proposition would change the State Constitution) to qualify the proposition to go before voters in a statewide election.
+Following the Nov 2014 election, the requirement was over 365,800 signatures for an initiative and over 585,400 signatures for a constitutional amendment.